codefreezefi/codefreeze.fi/_participants/_template.md

 ## in brief:
  * dates: Sat Jan 11th - Sat 18th 2020
- * book rooms by: email to “kiilopaa@suomenlatu.fi”, or directly to "irina.salomaa@suomenlatu.fi", mention 'codefreeze' for the discount
+ * book rooms by: email to “kiilopaa@suomenlatu.fi”, mention 'codefreeze' for the discount and to get room/cabin from the reserved slot!
  * accommodation price:
-    *  Twin room: Price 64 e/ person/ night.
+    *  Twin room: Price 70 e/ person/ night.
 Incl. full board ( breakfast, lunch, dinner)
-    *  Single room: Price 86 e/person/ nights.
+    *  Single room: Price 92 e/person/ nights.
 Incl. full board ( breakfast, lunch, dinner)
     * CABINS
-      Wilderness cabin for 2-4 persons: Price 97 e/cabin/night.  + 38e / person for full board
+      Wilderness cabin for 2-4 persons: Price 105 e/cabin/night.  + 39e / person for full board
-      Log cabin for 2+2 : Price 112 e/cabin/night.  + 38e / person for full board
+      Log cabin for 2+2 : Price 120 e/cabin/night.  + 39e / person for full board

 ## About food:
- * hopefully everyone has booked the full board!
-Note this especially if you have booked a cabin.
+ * folks have 2 good options: either
+   * book full board that includes breakfast, lunch and dinner, or
+   * prepare own meals at the cottages.
+Aki will be at the venue by car, so he can bring some food on the way, and folks can get to local supermarket daily.
  * normally lunch and dinner is not vegetarian - if you eat vegetarian food, or have any other food allergies, please contact the hotel manager and tell your preferences:  irina.salomaa@suomenlatu.fi

 ## What to wear